Transportation in the Philippines: Rail transportation

-Water transport
+Water transportation

 Boats

 Motorized and non-motorized boats are the primary mode of water transportation between islands and across inland and coastal waters.
 The native bangka is also typically used for fishing, transporting goods, and island hopping tours.

 River ferries

 The Pasig River Ferry Service is a river ferry service that serves Metro Manila, it is also the only water-based transportation that cruised the Pasig River.
 The entire ferry network had 17 stations operational and 2 lines.
 The first line was the Pasig River Line which stretched from Plaza Mexico in Intramuros, Manila to Nagpayong station in Pasig.
 The second line was the Marikina River Line which served the Guadalupe station in Makati up to Santa Elena station in Marikina.